 From everyplace worldwide, the moon moves eastward relative to the background planets and stars.
-So, the moon is heading for Jupiter on August 24, because Jupiter is to the east of the moon on this date.
+That’s because it moves toward the east in its orbit around Earth.

 Bottom line: On August 24, 2017, as soon as darkness falls, use the moon to find the nearby planet Jupiter and the star Spica low in the west.